-∍Overall, Grand Junction has made a good first, second and third year effort to achieve the CDBG goal of developing a viable community.
+∍Overall, Grand Junction has made a good yearly effort to achieve the CDBG goal of developing a viable community.
 The City of Grand Junction has done this by providing decent housing and a suitable living environment, expanding economic opportunities principally for low and moderate income persons, providing public services opportunities for low and moderate income persons, and improving the public infrastructure in low and moderate income neighborhoods.
-As the City becomes more experienced with the Community Development Block Grant Program it may "fine-tune" its specific activities and objectives as it builds on its first successful years as an entitlement city.

 The status of the City's Community Development Block Grant program shows all funded projects from 1996 and 1997 Program years as having been completed.
-The \$200,000 MDS rehab project was completed in a timely manner and the Elm Avenue improvement project began construction during the year, but will be completed in 1999.
+All project costs except Program Administration have been expended for Program Year 1998.
+For 1999 projects, the homeless shelter and the Riverside Neighborhood Drainage Project were not started, but will be started and completed in Program Year 2000.
 For all non-acquisition CDBG projects, grant disbursements occur by payment on a reimbursement basis.
 Disbursement of funds has been timely.